microsoft/FeatureManagement-Dotnet/README.md

 ### Using HttpContext

-Feature filters can evaluate whether a feature should be enabled based off the properties of an HTTP Request.
+Feature filters can evaluate whether a feature should be enabled based on the properties of an HTTP Request.
 This is performed by inspecting the HTTP Context.
 A feature filter can get a reference to the HTTP Context by obtaining an `IHttpContextAccessor` through dependency injection.

 ``` C#
 public class BrowserFilter : IFeatureFilter